joakimk/testbot/README.markdown

 Out of date runners are not given any test jobs.

 You can access **/runners/available_instances** to see how many instances are available.
+Only runners that are up to date are included.

-Only runners that are up to date and actively asking for test jobs are included.
+You can access **/runners/total_instances** to see how many instances there are in total.
+Only runners that are up to date are included.

 You can access **/runners/available** to see how many runners are available.
-Only runners that are up to date and actively asking for test jobs are included.
+Only runners that are up to date are included.

-You can access **/runners/total_instances** to see how many instances have been available within the last hour.

 Gotchas
 ====